Isle of Wight Guru

 However, the original Isle of Wight Festivals in 1968, 1969 and 1970 moved about a bit:

-• You can stay at Ford Farm, where the original 1968 festival took place.
+• You used to be able to stay at Ford Farm, where the original 1968 festival took place, but it's not currently open as a B&B.

 • The 1970 Isle of Wight Festival was held at East Afton Farm, Freshwater.
 You can rent a property at East Afton Farmhouse or one of Tom's Eco Lodges.
 Tollgate Cottages B&B is opposite the 1970 site and has festival memorabilia.